section-engineering-education/engineering-education/articles/mongodb-nodejs-custom-ranking/index.md

 #### Conclusion

-We have seen how to create a datbase, a collection, inserting data into it then querying the results.
-Furthermore, we also looked at how to perform ranking of the records using an array.
+We have seen how to create a database, a collection, inserting data into it then querying the results.
+Furthermore, we also looked at how to perform the ranking of records using an array.
 Hope you got some insights.

 Have a good one.